-As CEOs increasingly recognize how, for example, talent management, migration to cloud technology or brand management contribute to corporate success, it's natural that they would want to invite the CHRO, CTO or CMO to the table.
+As CEOs increasingly recognize how, for example, talent management, migration to cloud technology or digital transformation contribute to corporate success, it's natural that they would want to invite the CHRO, CTO or CDO (chief diversity officer) to the table.
 The move to flatter organizations may be another factor, as companies seek to break down verticals to gain the coordination and collaboration across functional boundaries and geographies that spur innovation.

 Tomorrow's "functional chiefs" are learning their trade today in the multi-layers below the C-suite.
 They have significant spans of responsibility in large organizations.
 These are critical positions with special competitive value.
-As management consultant Tia Benjamin has noted:
+As management consultant Tia Benjamin has noted below:

 Although the company's executives and top strategic managers seem to have a lot of power and influence, the functional-management responsibilities probably have the most obvious impact on the company's performance.
-Although the strategic managers determine the company's mission and direction, functional managers control the expenses, manage resources, make decisions about the specific projects that will be undertaken and drive the success or failure of each initiative.
+Functional managers control the expenses, manage resources, make decisions about the specific projects that will be undertaken and drive the success or failure of each initiative.